 Hi, I’m Larissa.

 In 2013 I studied abroad in Sweden.
 After finishing my bachelor’s degree in Canada in 2014, I decided to move to Europe without a specific plan of where I wanted to live.
-Currently I’m splitting time between Germany and Denmark.
+After splitting time between Germany and Denmark, I’m currently settled in London, UK.
 I don’t have any recipes or DIY tips to share regularly, but I do like to write.
 Sometimes I write about places I’ve been and things I’ve seen, and sometimes I write deeper, more vulnerable posts about my struggles abroad in order to feel better and hopefully help others going through a similar situation.
 Join me on my adventures as I try and find steady work while crossing off items on my bucket list.

 Why “Riding the Pine”?